-The School building opens at approximately 7:45 a.m. and closes approximately at 4:30 p.m.
-Monday - Friday, notwithstanding the times and days learning opportunities are offered.
-Building operation times may change, in which case notification will be given prior to change.
+The school building opens at approximately 7:30 a.m. and closes approximately at 4:00 p.m.
+Monday - Friday.
+Building operation times may change, in which case notification will be given prior to any change.

 B. Smoking and Eating